-- Premises Within this expenditure type £92,884 has been spent in the council's direct response to the COVID -19 pandemic and funded from related grants.
-Works were undertaken to ensure that the Councils assets where compliant with government guidelines and that the offices remained a safe environment for officers to work. - Transport One of the most significant percentage savings resulting from the Covid-19 pandemic and the forced new ways of working can be seen under the transport heading. £14,581 was saved in Public transport and £72,712 in officer and member mileage expenses.
-This was primarily due to homeworking, virtual meetings and initial disruption to site visits and face to face meetings. - Support Services This is the mechanism used for allocating costs not directly attributable to front line services, including areas such as accountancy, HR and property services.
-In addition to revenue service budgets the base budget anticipated £156,876 would be charged to capital budgets, at outturn only £55,191 was charged to capital resulting in a bottom line impact of £101,685. - Supplies and Services Included under this heading is a significant level of expenditure relating to the council's response to the Covid-19 Pandemic.
-This expenditure predominately relates to business support grants paid out but also covers items of expenditure such as rough sleeper accommodation and contractor support.
-There is no bottom line impact as these additional costs have been covered by various Covid Support Grants. - Capital Financing Costs The main variance relates to depreciation and amortisation, and payments relating to Disabled Facilities Grants (DFGs) which are treated as revenue expenditure funded from capital under statute (REFCUS) above what had been budgeted.
-Other minor variances relate to slippage and re-profiling of the capital programme. - Transfer Payments (£887,047) Reduced payments to benefit claimants.
+- Premises the Council has spent £92,884 in direct response to the COVID-19 pandemic.
+This was covered by COVID related grants.
+Work was carried out to make sure that Council's assets complied with government guidelines and that the offices were a safe place for officers to work in. - Transport A significant saving was made on transport costs as everyone had to work from home because of the COVID-19 pandemic, with £14,581 being saved on public transport expenditure and £72,712 in officer and member mileage expenses.
+Homeworking and virtual meetings replaced site visits and face-to-face meetings. - Support Services These are the costs of support services such as IT, Accountancy, HR and Property Services that are allocated to the frontline services that are provided directly to customers, residents and businesses.
+Some of the support service costs are allocated to capital projects for work done by staff on these projects.
+It was anticipated that £156,876 would be charged to capital budgets, however at outturn only £55,191 was charged to capital resulting in a bottom line impact of £101,685. - Supplies and Services There was a significant level of expenditure relating to the council's response to COVID-19.
+It largely related to business support grants paid out, but also covers other areas of expenditure e.g. rough sleeper accommodation and contractor support.
+All COVID-19 related costs have been covered by various COVID Support Grants so there is no bottom-line impact. - Capital Financing Costs The overspend mainly relates to depreciation and amortisation, and payments relating to Disabled Facilities Grants (DFGs) which are treated as revenue expenditure funded from capital under statute (REFCUS).
+Other minor variances relate to slippage and re-profiling of the capital programme. - Transfer Payments There was a reduction in benefit claimants payments of (£887,047).
 This has been offset by a reduction in subsidy income claimed from the Department for Works and pensions (DWP).

-£937,175 Adjustment Payments to Norfolk County Council and Local Enterprise Partnership (LEP) in respect of enterprise zones, this expenditure has been funded from the Business rates reserve.

-• Income - In response to the COVID-19 Pandemic the Council received £114.4m in support grants, this was offset by £98.6m expenditure, and the year end balances were carefully reviewed so that the correct accounting treatment could be applied.
-Of the £15.8m balance only £1.4m shows as a variance and this has been offset by a transfer to the Grants earmarked reserve.
+There was also a variance of £937,175 relating to Adjustment Payments to Norfolk County Council and Local Enterprise Partnership (LEP) in respect of enterprise zones.
+This expenditure has been funded from the Business rates reserve. - Income The Council received £114.4m of grants from the government to enable the Council to respond COVID-19.
+A lot of this was for passporting onto businesses and individuals.
+Total expenditure amounted to £98.6m.
+The year-end balances were carefully reviewed so that the correct accounting treatment could be applied.
+Of the £15.8m balance only £1.4m shows as a variance and this has been transferred to the Grants earmarked reserve.

-Another impact of the COVID-19 pandemic was in relation to the council's Sales fees and charges income.
-As a result of national measures such as lockdowns and social distancing the council had a shortfall of £1.1m in relation to income streams such as Car parking, Trade waste and Planning and Building Control fees.
-Central government offered a compensation scheme which enable the council to claim £638k against this loss.
+A huge impact of the COVID-19 pandemic was that many of the Council's income generating assets had to be closed due to national measures such as lockdowns and social distancing.
+This resulted in a shortfall in income from fees and charges of £1.1m in areas such as car parking, trade waste, planning and building control fees.
+Central government paid compensation to councils and the Council were able to claim £638k against the loss.